nubank/cross-segment-ai-tools/README.md

 ---

-**Note**: The CLI features for managing these rules have been moved to the nucli project for centralized tooling management.
-This repository now focuses exclusively on the AI coding rules and patterns.
+**Note**: The CLI features for managing these agents have been moved to the nucli project for centralized tooling management.
+This repository focuses exclusively on AI agents for cross-segment development workflows.